Jared Kutzin, DNP, MS, MPH, RN

 About Me

-Jared Kutzin, PhD, DNP, MS, MPH, RN, FSSH, FAAN is a Professor in the Departments of Emergency Medicine and Medical Education and the Senior Director of the Simulation Teaching and Research (STAR) Center at The Mount Sinai Hospital.
+Jared Kutzin, PhD, DNP, MS, MPH, RN, FSSH, FAAN is a Professor in the Departments of Emergency Medicine and Medical Education and the Senior Director of the Simulation Teaching and Research (STAR) Center at The Mount Sinai Hospital and AHA Training Center for the Mount Sinai Health System.
 Jared is a registered nurse with advanced degrees in health policy and management, public health, leadership, and medical education.
-His advanced training includes completing the Clinical Quality Fellowship Program (CQFP) offered by the Greater New York Hospital Association and the United Hospital Fund and the Comprehensive Patient Safety Leadership Fellowship (CPSLF) offered by the National Patient Safety Foundation and American Hospital Association.
+His advanced training includes completing the Clinical Quality Fellowship Program (CQFP) offered by the Greater New York Hospital Association and the United Hospital Fund, and the Comprehensive Patient Safety Leadership Fellowship (CPSLF) offered by the National Patient Safety Foundation and the American Hospital Association.
 Jared is certified in healthcare quality (CPHQ), patient safety (CPPS), simulation operations (CHSOS), and as a Nurse Executive – Advanced (NEA-BC).

-In 2017, Dr. Kutzin was inducted as an inaugural fellow in the Society for Simulation in Healthcare’s Simulation Academy.
-In 2018 he served on the Baldrige Board of Examiners and was recognized as a fellow by the New York Academy of Medicine (NYAM).
-Previously, Jared was the Deputy Editor for simulation for MedEdPORTAL, The Journal of Teaching and Learning Resources, and is currently a member of the Executive Editorial Board of the Journal of Emergency Nursing.
+Jared served as the 20th President of the Society for Simulation in Healthcare from 2024-2026.
+Dr. Kutzin was inducted as an inaugural fellow in the Society for Simulation in Healthcare’s Simulation Academy, a fellow of the New York Academy of Medicine (NYAM), and has served on the Baldrige Board of Examiners.
+Previously, Jared was the Deputy Editor for simulation for MedEdPORTAL, The Journal of Teaching and Learning Resources, was a member of the Executive Editorial Board of the Journal of Emergency Nursing, and was a voting member of the New York State EMS Council (SEMSCO).
+He remains a member of the New York State Board of Nursing.

-In 2022, Dr. Kutzin was recognized as Educator of the Year by the Society for Simulation in Healthcare.
-He was also recognized as a Master Educator by the Institute for Medical Education at Mount Sinai and was inducted as a Fellow in the American Academy of Nursing for his significant contributions to nursing, education, and healthcare.
+Dr. Kutzin is an international expert in medical education and simulation, and in 2022, he was recognized as Educator of the Year by the Society for Simulation in Healthcare.
+He has been recognized as a Master Educator by the Institute for Medical Education at Mount Sinai and was inducted as a Fellow in the American Academy of Nursing for his significant contributions to healthcare, education, and simulation.

-In 2025, Jared was recognized by Becker's Hospital Review as a Great Leader in Healthcare for his ability to deftly adjust to changes across the healthcare industry and for actively shaping and driving transformation.
+In 2025 and 2026, Jared was recognized by Becker's Hospital Review as a Great Leader in Healthcare and as a Patient Safety Leader to Know for his ability to deftly adjust to changes across the healthcare industry and for actively shaping and driving transformation.

 https://www.beckershospitalreview.com/lists/great-leaders-in-healthcare-2025/